-How can individuals who live out of state complete the background check requirement?
+• How can individuals who live out of state complete the background check requirement?

-Applicants residing outside Missouri who need a fingerprint-based Missouri or Missouri and national criminal history background check (subject to authorization) performed through the Missouri State Highway Patrol may contact the local law enforcement agency in their state for fingerprint assistance.
+- Applicants residing outside Missouri who need a fingerprint-based criminal history background check (subject to authorization) performed through the Missouri State Highway Patrol may contact the local law enforcement agency in their state for fingerprint assistance.
 Fingerprints and personal identifying information must be completed on a FBI standardized Applicant Fingerprint Card (FD-258).
 Both ink and electronic fingerprint images are accepted by the Missouri State Highway Patrol; however, electronic transmission from agencies outside of Missouri is not allowed.
 The completed applicant fingerprint card should be mailed with appropriate fees to the Missouri State Highway Patrol, CJIS Division, at Post Office Box 9500, Jefferson City, MO 65102-9500.

-Applicants may also contact IDEMIA, the Missouri contracted fingerprint vendor, for assistance at (844)543-9712.
+An email with these instructions will be sent to the applicant if their current address is outside of Missouri. - Applicants may also contact IDEMIA, the Missouri contracted fingerprint vendor, for assistance at (844)543-9712.
 The completed applicant fingerprint card may be mailed to IDEMIA for electronic submission to the MSHP, which may expedite the processing time.
 For further assistance or questions regarding submitting fingerprints to Missouri from out-of-state, please contact the MSHP CJIS Division at (573) 526-6153.

-Will DSS receive RAPback notifications in-between background checks?
+• Will DSS receive RAPback notifications in-between background checks?

-No. DSS will not receive RAPback notifications for background checks.
+• No. DSS does not receive RAPback notifications for background checks.

-Do agencies currently using RAPback and MACHES need to continue?
+• Do agencies currently using RAPback and MACHS need to continue?

-Agencies may continue, at their own discretion, to use RAPback and MACHES but are not required to do so to comply with the requirements established by HB 557 and 560.
+• Agencies may continue, at their own discretion, to use RAPback and MACHS but are not required to do so to comply with the requirements established by HB 557 and 560.

-Does this law impact fingerprints for foster parents?
+• Does this law impact fingerprints for foster parents?

-- OHB 557 and 560 does not address or impact any of the existing requirements for the background checks required of licensed foster parents and kinship placements authorized by an order of a court with jurisdiction over the child. - License-except foster home arrangements established and operated by any well-known religious order or church and residential care facility or child placement agency operated by such an organization are subject to background check requirements.
+- HB 557 and 560 does not address or impact any of the existing requirements for the background checks required of licensed foster parents and kinship placements authorized by an order of a court with jurisdiction over the child. - License-except foster home arrangements established and operated by any well-known religious order or church and residential care facility or child placement agency operated by such an organization are subject to background check requirements.
 See section 210.516.1(6) RSMo.

-How will DSS monitor compliance with the background check requirement?
+• How will DSS monitor compliance with the background check requirement?